 uTorrent is a software that provides direct access to the peer-to-peer (P2P) file-sharing network.
 It is considered one of the most famous pieces of software for client-server-based file sharing.
 The application is efficient and feature-rich, available on various platforms including Windows, macOS, and Linux.
 There is also a web-based service available.

-Although uTorrent holds a commanding 68% market share among P2P clients, it sadly suffers from some reputational damage.
+Although uTorrent holds a 68% market share among P2P clients, it sadly suffers from some reputational damage.

-How Safe is it to Use?
+Is uTorrent Safe to Use?

 uTorrent is safe to use from an application point of view.
 I’ve tested several versions of the uTorrent client for Windows and Linux and found them to be safe.
 At least the security applications used haven’t flagged them as being suspicious.
 The ones I tested with include Norton 360 and Kaspersky Internet Security.